temporalio/documentation/docs/java-workflow-interface.md

 }
 ```

-Then some other workflow can implement it as well:
+Then some other Workflow can implement it as well:

 ```java
 @WorkflowInterface